apache/superset/_sources/security.txt

 The permissions exposed by FAB are very granular and allow for a great level of customization.
 FAB creates many permissions automagically for each model that is create (can_add, can_delete, can_show, can_edit, ...) as well as for each view.
-On top of that, Caravel can expose more granular permissions like ``all_datasource_access``.
+On top of that, Superset can expose more granular permissions like ``all_datasource_access``.

-We do not recommend altering the 3 base roles as there are a set of assumptions that Caravel build upon.
+We do not recommend altering the 3 base roles as there are a set of assumptions that Superset build upon.
 It is possible though for you to create your own roles, and union them to existing ones.

 Permissions
 """""""""""

-Roles are composed of a set of permissions, and Caravel has many categories of permissions.
+Roles are composed of a set of permissions, and Superset has many categories of permissions.
 Here are the different categories of permissions:

 - **Model & action**: models are entities like ``Dashboard``,